barricklab/igem2020/T7-simulation/README.md

 cd T7-WT
 python3 phage_model.py
 ```
-This will take more than ten minutes to run.
+This will take more than ten minutes to run!
 Output is in the file `phage_counts.tsv`.
 You can examine progress and the results while the simulation is still running,
 for example using:

 ```sh
 tail phage_counts.tsv
 ```

+If you are impatient, you can examine the example TSV output file that is in the repository and use it to visualize the results in the next step: [`T7-WT/example_output_phage_counts.tsv`](T7-WT/example_output_phage_counts.tsv).

 # Visualizing output